 Beckman Scholar Program Mentors

 Students considering becoming Beckman Scholars must be mentored by 1 of 15 Beckman Scholar Mentors.
-A passion for research is embodied by our faculty and coupled with a commitment to teaching and mentoring students in the classroom, laboratory, and beyond.

 About the Arnold and Mabel Beckman Foundation